 Best place in Cornwall to stay?
 Embark on a journey back in time with Penzance’s adventurous maritime history, filled with pirates, privateers, conscripts, and smugglers.
 Today, vacations in Penzance provide the perfect escape to the breathtaking Cornish Coast.
 The combined attraction of the West Cornwall coastline and countryside make Penzance an ideal location to immerse yourself in the beauty of your surroundings, and its temperate climate makes it a highly sought-after destination for summer getaways.

 Take a leisurely walk on the pebble beach and admire the fairy tale turrets of St Michael’s Mount in the bay, explore the lively Morrab Gardens, filled with a spectrum of subtropical plants, and dive into the crystal-clear waters of the elegant Art Deco Jubilee Pool, which overlooks the seafront.

 Discover the alluring charms of the coast with an unforgettable holiday in Penzance.

+Best unsual places to stay in Cornwall?
 Why say no to a visit to the shimmering surf hub of Cornwall?
 With its irresistible weather, crystal-clear waters, and a plethora of stunning beaches, holidays in Newquay are a top pick for UK seaside vacations.